KnownStormChaser/master-weather-model-list/models/nwp_models/global/usa/navgem.md

 ## Notes
 - NAVGEM uses a semi-Lagrangian / semi-implicit formulation to allow higher global resolution without prohibitively small time steps, a key limitation of its predecessor NOGAPS.
 - The model is developed primarily at the Naval Research Laboratory and transitioned operationally at FNMOC.
+- A USGODAE archive path (`usgodae.org/ftp/outgoing/fnmoc/models/navgem_0.5/`) was previously listed as a "higher-resolution archive."
+It was removed: the path returns HTTP 404 (verified 2026-07-25), and the 0.5° USGODAE feed was a resolution upgrade over the retired 1° NOGAPS — the same 0.5° as NOMADS, not finer.
+NOMADS is the confirmed public source.
 - NAVGEM serves as the atmospheric core of the Navy Earth System Prediction Capability (ESPC), where it is coupled with HYCOM (ocean), CICE (sea ice), and WAVEWATCH III (waves).
 - A separate **NAVGEM Ensemble** (NAVGEM-EPS) is also operated by FNMOC at coarser resolution (historically T359L60) with 21 members and a 16-day forecast length.
 The NAVGEM Ensemble is one of the three contributing systems to the [557th WW GEPS](../../../ensemble_models/global/usa/557wg-geps.md) multi-model ensemble.
 The NAVGEM Ensemble is a separate system from the deterministic NAVGEM described here.
 - While NAVGEM data are publicly available, the model is optimized for naval and maritime applications rather than civilian public forecasting.